ssithimo/mlb-etl-pitching-trend/README.md

-# ⚾ MLB Pitching Data ETL & Velocity Trend Analysis
+# ⚾ MLB Pitching Data ELT & Velocity Trend Analysis

-This project builds a complete ETL pipeline to collect, store, and analyze MLB pitch-level data using the `pybaseball` library.
+This project builds a complete ELT pipeline to collect, store, and analyze MLB pitch-level data using the `pybaseball` library.
 Data is ingested into a PostgreSQL database and analyzed using Python, with a case study focused on Yoshinobu Yamamoto’s pitch velocity trends.

 Due to limited capacity, only a weeks worth of data was loaded.
 07/01/2025 - 07/07/2025